dmontaner-teaching/ngs_software_installation/README.md

 (just up to the next time you restart your computer)

+__Remarks__

-Remember that, besides being reacheable (in your path) the files to be executed have to have __execute permissions__.
+- Remember that, besides being reacheable (in your path) the files to be executed have to have __execute permissions__.
+- You can use the command `which` to find out the path to executable you are running and make sure that it is the appropriated version.